-I am currently a Postdoctoral Scholar at the Center for Global Workers' Rights in the School of Labor and Employment Relations at The Pennsylvania State University.
-I completed my Ph.D. in Sociology at the University of California, Berkeley in 2017, and my work recently won the Cheryl Allen Miller Paper Award from Sociologists for Women in Society, the Outstanding Graduate Student Paper Award from the Sociology of Law Section of the American Sociological Association, and the Distinguished Graduate Student Paper Award from the Labor and Labor Movements Section of the ASA.
+I was recently featured as an Early Career Scholar by the American Sociological Association's Organizations, Occupations and Work Section.
+I completed my Ph.D. in Sociology at the University of California, Berkeley in 2017, and my dissertation, Domesticated Democracy?
+Labor Rights at Home in New York City and Lima, received the Honorable Mention in the Labor and Employment Relations Association's 2018 Thomas A. Kochan and Stephen R. Sleigh Best Dissertation Award Competition.
+Other recent work won the Cheryl Allen Miller Paper Award from Sociologists for Women in Society, the Outstanding Graduate Student Paper Award from the Sociology of Law Section of the American Sociological Association, and the Distinguished Graduate Student Paper Award from the Labor and Labor Movements Section of the ASA.

-I ask, what are the limits of law as an effective instrument in regulating relations of labor inside households?
+In my book manuscript, Bringing Law Home, I ask, what are the limits of law as an effective instrument in regulating relations of labor inside households?
 Drawing from 10 months of ethnography in Lima and 8 months in New York City, 120 in-depth interviews, legislative transcripts, and demographic survey data, I examine the consequences of landmark labor protections for domestic workers—predominantly immigrant and indigenous women of color—in two large urban centers of migration with recently enacted law.
-My dissertation, Domesticated Democracy?
-Labor Rights at Home in New York City and Lima, reveals how the industry’s historic roots in colonial and racialized relations shape its legal regulation and thus reproduce those inequalities in practice inside of the home.
+My research reveals how the industry’s historic roots in colonial and racialized relations shape its legal regulation and thus reproduce those inequalities in practice inside of the home.